Adam1400/Capture/plan/milestone-1/test.md

 * Each Test Area is decomposed into a number of User Stories.
 * Each User Story is defined as a User Experience (UX) that is documented in the requirements
 * A User Story Test outlines how the UX scenario will be exercised and verified
-* Examples:  Student Auth UX,  Create New Book UX, Register Student Grade UX
+* Examples:  User Auth UX,  Create Post UX, Create Comments UX

 #### Level 4 - Test Script

 * Each User Story  is decomposed into a number of User Scenarios.
 * A Test Script outlines how the User Scenario will be exercised and verified.
 * Examples:  Student Auth UX
-    * Student can register
+    * User can register
-    * Student can login
+    * User can login
-    * Student can logout
+    * User can logout
     * Only students can see grades

 #### Level 5 - Test Case

 * Each User Scenarios  is decomposed into a number of specific features that the app implements.
 * A Test Case outlines specific behavior to be exercised and what the expected results are.
-* Examples:  Students can register
+* Examples:  User can register
     * Successful registration
-    * Error for bad email, name, or already enrolled
+    * Error for bad email, name, password, or already have an account
-    * Student can login after registering
+    * User can login after registering
-    * Errors prevent student from being enrolled
+    * Errors prevent user from creating an account

 ## Hierarchy of Test Details